 - 2 tablespoons orange zest

-Add the egg/water mixture to the first mixture and add another 1/2 cup of the flour.
+- In a separate small bowl, combine the eggs, water and orange zest.
+Add this mixture to the butter-sugar and add another 1/2 cup of the flour.

 Add the yeast and another 1/2 cup of flour.
-Continue to add the flour 1 cup at a time until a dough forms.
+Continue to add the rest of the flour 1 cup at a time until a dough forms.

 Knead on a floured surface about 1 minute.
 Cover with a slightly damp dishcloth and let rise in a warm area for 1 hour and 30 minutes.

-Separate about 1/4 of the dough and use it to make bone shapes to drape across the loaf.*
+- Separate about 1/4 of the dough and use it to make bone shapes to drape across the loaf.
+See the Note below.

-Shape the rest of the dough into a semi sphere.
-Place bone shapes on loaf.
+- Shape the rest of the dough into a semi-sphere.
+Place bone shapes on the loaf.
 Let it rise for 1 more hour.

-To serve: Cut your Pan de Muerto loaf into large wedges and serve with Mexican hot chocolate or champurrado (chocolate atole), if you like.
+- Cut your pan de muerto loaf into large wedges to be eaten with the hands.
+Serve with Mexican hot chocolate or champurrado (chocolate atole) if you like.

 Glazes for Pan de Muerto

-Choose one of these glazes to finish your Pan de Muerto.
-After glaze is applied, sprinkle your loaf with plenty of white or colored sugar; use table sugar, superfine (not powdered) sugar, or table sugar pulverized in a blender or food processor.
+Choose one of these glazes to finish your pan de muerto.
+After glaze is applied, sprinkle your loaf with plenty of white or colored sugar using granulated table sugar, superfine (not powdered) sugar or table sugar pulverized in a blender or food processor.

-- Bring to a boil 3/4 cup sugar and 1/2 cup fresh orange juice.
+- Orange Juice Glaze: Bring to a boil 3/4 cup sugar and 1/2 cup fresh orange juice.
 Brush on bread after it has baked and cooled.

-- Mix 3 tablespoons orange juice concentrate and 1/3 cup sugar with 2 raw egg whites.
+- Orange Juice-Egg White Glaze: Mix 3 tablespoons orange juice concentrate and 1/3 cup sugar with 2 raw large egg whites.
 Brush on bread during the last 10 minutes of baking.

-- Bring to a boil 1/4 cup piloncillo (or dark brown sugar), 1/4 cup white sugar, 2/3 cup cranberry juice, and 2 tablespoons orange zest.
-Brush on baked loaf after bread has cooled.
+- Brown Sugar-Cranberry Juice Glaze: Bring to a boil 1/4 cup piloncillo (or dark brown sugar), 1/4 cup white sugar, 2/3 cup cranberry juice, and 2 tablespoons orange zest.
+Brush on baked loaf after the bread has cooled.